Seeing a Dentist for Sleep Apnoea Treatment

 How Nourish Dental Care Can Help with Sleep Apnoea

 Nourish Dental Care uses the latest technology to diagnose, treat and manage each patient’s condition.
 Dr. Eric Chionh who runs the practice has many years of experience treating a myriad of cases.
-He specialises in TMD, pain & sleep dentistry, dental implants and other mouth and jaw conditions.
+He focuses on TMD, pain & sleep dentistry, dental implants and other mouth and jaw conditions.

 He holds full membership in all four Royal Surgical Colleges of the United Kingdom & Ireland.
 He has also gone through formal residency training in Orofacial Pain and Dental Sleep Medicine, to earn his certification and accreditation in these areas.
 Learn more on our About page here.